0xKYC/.docs/IMPLEMENTATION.md

 0xKYC Implementation Documentation
 ========

-0xKYC is built with ease of implementation in mind, with a simple "token gating" system your protocol can ensure your users are not OFAC sanctioned and unique!
+To implement 0xKYC all you need is a simple "token gating" system added to your app and you can ensure your users are not OFAC sanctioned and are unique!
 This is signalled with a 0xKYC soulbound token (SBT).
-Bellow is all you need to get started and implement a new feature! (we will demo this in JS + web3.js)
+Bellow is the code needed to get started and implement your new feature! (we will demo this in JS + web3.js)

 Goerli testnet soulbound contract address: